 NanoBase™ Epilingual

-Primary Function: Nano‑structuring base that forms a stable, nanoscale oil‑in‑water system with phospholipid domains to enhance residence time, permeation, and presentation of actives to the oral epithelium, while remaining gentle, iso‑to‑mildly hypotonic, and taste‑tunable.
+Primary Function: Nano-structuring base that forms a stable nanoscale dispersed system with phospholipid-associated domains to enhance mucosal residency, permeation, and active availability, while remaining gentle, mucosa-comfortable, and taste-tunable.

-Developed to carry sensitive and hydrophilic actives, small molecules, and bioactives across the oral mucosa without injections or GI first‑pass.
-The base pairs nanoscale stability with a low‑irritation polyol matrix for fast wetting, film formation, and consistent sublingual/buccal delivery.
+Developed to deliver sensitive and hydrophilic actives, small molecules, and bioactives across the oral mucosa without injections or GI first-pass.
+The base pairs nanoscale stability with a low-irritation polyol matrix for rapid wetting, film formation, and consistent sublingual/buccal delivery.

 Technical Foundation

-NanoBase Epilingual maintains a controlled nanoscale droplet/vesicle distribution (typ.
-DLS Z‑avg 50–200 nm; PDI ≤0.25) within a buffered, polyol‑rich aqueous phase.
-Engineered with three distinct domains—nanoemulsion, nanoliposomal, and nanomicellar, to stabilize a broad chemistry set and improve mucosal contact and transport.
+NanoBase Epilingual maintains a controlled nanoscale droplet/structure distribution (typically DLS Z-avg 50–200 nm; PDI ≤0.25) within a buffered, polyol‑rich aqueous phase.
+Engineered with three distinct domains: nanoemulsion, nanoliposomal, and nanomicellar, to stabilize a broad chemistry set and improve mucosal contact and transport.

 • Nanoemulsion domain: finely sized O/W droplets (CCT + olive + antioxidants) for rapid wetting and spread; supports lipophilic carriers and taste‑masking.

-• Nanoliposomal domain: hydrated phospholipid structures to associate/encapsulate hydrophilic actives and protect labile molecules.
+• Nanoliposomal domain: hydrated phospholipid assemblies that associate with hydrophilic and amphiphilic actives and help protect labile molecules during mucosal transport.

 • Nanomicellar domain: nonionic surfactant/solubilization capacity for small/mid‑polarity actives and flavors without high alcohols.